 Robert’s Rules of Order introduces several key aspects for productive meetings:

-• Motion.
+- Motion.
 It’s the official way of introducing topics for discussion during the meeting.
 Board members make main and secondary motions to bring up business items and to make decisions.
-Two-thirds vote is required to pass certain motions.
+A two-thirds vote is required to pass certain motions.

 The board secretary is the one who makes up the agenda.
 They’re also the one who prepares the agenda for sharing while making meeting invitations.
 They should also distribute one ahead of time, at least one week before the meeting to let board members prepare for the discussion.